 So, if you happen to speak Chuukese, please feel free to add or correct the above.
 Mr. Wikipedia and I would be most grateful.
 Now back to that needle… hmm, where did I put that… hmmm, oh yes.

 I don’t know where it is.. yet!
 You see, the needle is the location of the fifteen passengers and crew of the Hawaii Clipper, lost presumably at sea on July 29, 1938.
 Do I buy this?
 No, not with my money and not even with yours.
-For the past decade, I have become more and more convinced Martin M-130 flying boat did not meet its end in the deep waters of the South Pacific but rather on the shores of Japan.
-The proof is finding those remains in the hayfield that is Tonoas Island, which has been over growing with jungle for what seems like a bah-zillion years.
+For the past decade+, I have become more and more convinced the Martin M-130 flying boat did not meet its end in the deep waters of the South Pacific but rather on the shores of Japan.
+The proof is finding those remains in the hay field on an island which has been over-growing with jungle for what seems like a bah-zillion years.
 Lucky for me and the lost souls are some excellent folks that have been working with me behind the scenes.
 Armed with tenacity, patience and a few pre-WW2 maps with ground penetrating radar, we have been steadily eliminating places where they could be… to places they most definitely are not.
 The good thing is that we have crossed may of those places off the map.. the bad is that there are still plenty left.

-So, with wild abandon, I will return to these wondrous islands and once again take up my Scythe.
-However this time, I know where I need to go and how I will finally (gulp) clear away the ages of growth and experience a revelation and bring a close to this very tragic story.
+So, with wild abandon, we will return to these wondrous islands and once again take up our Scythes.
+However this time, I know where we need to go and how we will finally (gulp) clear away the ages of growth and experience a revelation and bring a close to this very tragic story.